cdubz/legal-copy-histories/histories/MailChimp/Acceptable Use Policy.md

 Content Subject to Additional Scrutiny
 --------------------------------------

 We’ve also found that certain types of content may cause higher-than-average abuse rates.
-For that reason, we may closely review, suspend, throttle, or disable accounts that offer the following services, products, or content:
+For that reason, we may closely review accounts that offer the following services, products, or content:

 *   Online trading, day trading tips, or stock market related content
 *   Daily horoscope reports